US plays down chance of breakthrough from Blinken China visit after tense call | Politics

 "We're not going to Beijing with the intent of having some sort of breakthrough or transformation in the way that we deal with one another," Daniel Kritenbrink, the State Department's top diplomat for East Asia, told reporters in a briefing call.
 "We're coming to Beijing with a realistic, confident approach and a sincere desire to manage our competition in the most responsible way possible," he said.

 The two sides are also at odds over trade, U.S. efforts to hold back China's semiconductor industry and human rights issues.
-Having postponed a February trip after a suspected Chinese spy balloon flew over U.S. airspace, Blinken is set to become the highest ranking U.S. government official to visit China since President Joe Biden took office in January 2021.
+Chinese state media said Blinken would visit on June 18 and 19.
+Kritenbrink said Blinken would hold a series of meetings with senior Chinese officials.

+The two sides did not say which officials Blinken would meet.
+Asked at a regular briefing it he would meet President Xi Jinping, U.S. State Department spokesperson Matthew Miller said: "I won't speak to any potential meetings, other than to say we'll have announcements about who he will be meeting with and when over the next few days."

+CRISIS COMMUNICATION Sources familiar with the planning said Blinken had been expected to meet Xi on the canceled February trip.

 One alarming aspect of the sour ties has been Beijing's reluctance to have open military-to-military dialogue with Washington, despite repeated U.S. attempts.
 White House Indo-Pacific Coordinator Kurt Campbell said in the same call that Washington has an interest in setting up crisis communication mechanisms to reduce conflict risk.

 "I believe Secretary Blinken will advocate strongly that these lines of communication are necessary.
 They are how mature, strong militaries interact and the stakes are just too high to avoid these critical lines of communication," he said.
-Blinken is scheduled to travel to China and Britain between June 16 and June 21, the State Department said.
-Chinese state media said he was due to visit China on June 18-19.

-The two sides did not say which Chinese officials Blinken would meet.
-Visits by U.S. officials and lawmakers to Taiwan have magnified U.S.-China tensions.
+U.S. officials expect Blinken's visit will pave the way for more bilateral meetings, including possible trips by U.S. Treasury Secretary Janet Yellen and Commerce Secretary Gina Raimondo, in the coming months.

+Campbell said "a series of visits in both directions" were expected "in the period ahead," but did not elaborate.
+U.S. President Joe Biden and Biden and Xi held their first face-to-face leadership talks on the sidelines of the G20 summit in Bali in November.

+In three-and-a-half hours of talks, they covered topics including Taiwan and nuclear-armed North Korea, but the meeting ultimately failed to ease tensions.
+The balloon episode and exchanges of visits by U.S. and Taiwanese officials have magnified U.S.-China tensions.

 "Since the beginning of the year, Sino-U.S. relations have encountered new difficulties and challenges, and the responsibility is clear," Qin told Blinken, according to the Chinese foreign ministry's readout.
 The United States should "stop interfering in China's internal affairs, and stop harming China's sovereignty, security and development interests in the name of competition," Qin added.